-As the workgroup reflected on data points of comparisons for cross over youth in the review and general populations of either children in foster care or various status of juvenile services contact, a few discoveries emerged to consider or inform future practice in assessment, bridge to appropriate level or service delivery and placement stability.
+As the workgroup reflected on data points of comparisons, a few discoveries emerged to consider or inform future practice in assessment and bridge to appropriate level of service delivery.

 - While they make up only a small segment of the broader foster care or juvenile offender populations, crossover youth often have significantly higher needs and require highly coordinated cross-system collaboration and greater placement stability for services to be effective. - Contact with law enforcement is an important entry point for crossover youth Passage of SB 367 limited authority of law enforcement officers to place youth in detention and replaced it with a detention risk assessment with grounds to override.
 The detention risk assessment is utilized and informs decisions.
-Statewide policy does not guide data collection on the utilization of services recommended to youth and their families by juvenile intake and assessment services. - Identifying earlier intervention needs and using services through community mental health centers (CMHCs) is needed and acute care is needed for youth who are actively a danger to themselves such as runaways.
-A significant barrier to services is placement instability.
-Children in the child welfare prevention or foster care are not consistently assessed for the serious emotional disturbance (SED) waiver.
+At the time of the report, statewide policy did not guide data collection on the utilization of services recommended to youth and their families by juvenile intake and assessment services. - Identifying earlier intervention needs and using services through community mental health centers (CMHCs) is needed and acute care is needed for youth who are actively a danger to themselves such as runaways.
+At that time, a significant barrier to services was notes as placement instability.

 A central challenge for the working group is that crossover youth are not captured in data collection systems.
 There is a lack of integrated data systems across state agencies and other entities and a lack of centralized law enforcement data.
 A concurrent challenge in the effort was an inability to define or identify individuals "at-risk" of becoming crossover youth and a lack of existing mechanisms for information sharing between agencies.
-Although these short-term challenges limited the 2019 data analysis, the working group recognizes future efforts at a Comprehensive Child Welfare Information System (CCWIS) and implementation of the Georgetown Crossover Youth Practice Model will inform and provide long term relief or remedy to help define, track and impact Kansas outcomes for crossover youth.
+Although the short-term challenges limited the 2019 data analysis, the working group recognizes future efforts at a Comprehensive Child Welfare Information System (CCWIS) and active planning with the (then) pilot with Georgetown Crossover Youth Practice Model would inform and provide long term relief or remedy to help define, track and impact Kansas outcomes for crossover youth.